United Nations General Assembly observers: Non-member observer states

-Current non-member observers
+Current non-member observer states

 As of November 2025, there are two permanent non-member observer states in the General Assembly of the United Nations: the Holy See and the State of Palestine.
 Both were described as "Non-Member States having received a standing invitation to participate as Observers in the sessions and the work of the General Assembly and maintaining Permanent Observer Missions at Headquarters".

-The Holy See uncontroversially obtained its non-member observer state status in 1964.
+The Holy See uncontroversially obtained its non-member observer state status in 1964, representing the Vatican City State.
 The Holy See did not wish to join the United Nations as a member because "Membership in the organization would not seem to be consonant with the provisions of Article 24 of the Lateran Treaty, particularly as regards spiritual status and participation in possible use of force."
 Since April 6, 1964, the Holy See has accepted permanent observer state status, which was regarded as a diplomatic courtesy, to enable the Holy See to participate in the UN's humanitarian activities and in the promotion of peace.

-In 2012, Palestine's observer status was changed from "non-member observer entity" to "non-member observer state", which many called "symbolic".
+In 1974, the Palestine Liberation Organization (PLO) was admitted as an observer to represent the people of Palestine.
+In 2012, its observer status was changed from "non-member observer entity" to "non-member observer state" and its name was changed to "State of Palestine", which many called "symbolic".
 The change followed an application by Palestine for full UN membership in 2011 as part of the Palestine 194 campaign, to provide additional leverage to the Palestinians in their dealings with Israel.
 The application had not been put to a UN Security Council vote.
 With the change in status, the United Nations Secretariat held that Palestine was entitled to become a party to treaties for which the UN Secretary-General is the depositary.
 On 17 December 2012, UN Chief of Protocol, Yeocheol Yoon, declared that "the designation of 'State of Palestine' shall be used by the Secretariat in all official United Nations documents."

 The seating in the General Assembly Hall is arranged with non-member observer states being seated immediately after UN member states, and before other observers.
 On 10 September 2015, the General Assembly resolved to approve the raising at the UN of the flags of non-member observer states alongside those of the 193 UN member states.